EMPAT94/empat94.github.io/_gs/tutorial.md

 "Yes, Level Ups affect only your attribute points.
 Generally, you get plus one on every attribute; however, depending on your Special Effects, it may be incremented or decremented further.
 While it does *look* like a numerical change, it has many subtle effects that I recommend you explore on your own.
 As for the Class Upgrades, they are heavily dependent on what Class and Special Effects you have in place and produce a distinct change in your Status.
 It would take quite a while to list all possibilities.
 I am sure you will understand when you undergo the same."
 Betty concluded.

 Arya suddenly exclaimed, "She's right.
 Even if it's just a plus one in numbers, it changes a lot of things.
 I just tried casting a Heal and not only can I cast it from further away, but it also takes less mana!
-Now that I have more mana as well, I can go on with very short breaks, basically healing continuously!"
+Now that I have more mana as well, I can go on with shorter breaks!"

 ···